 Tips for Getting Started as an Online Learner

-Make your future happen with Online Learning at IT Sligo…
+Make your future happen with Online & Flexible Learning at ATU Sligo…

 Every year we organise a dedicated induction programme for our online learners.
 It takes place a week before teaching commences and the feedback from students shows that it does help get ready for the road ahead.
 Whether it is logging into Moodle for the first time, or learning about Academic Integrity, each student can take small learnings away from the experience.
 Our programme usually includes a selection of live virtual events, where you get the chance to meet the programme co-ordinator.